“Appropriate dress code is business casual attire.”

 - Make sure your outfit is wrinkle and lint-free.

 - Hair should be clean and neat.

-- Nail polish should be solid or neutral colors, avoid any neon colors or long acrylic nails.
+- Nail polish should be solid or neutral; avoid neon colors or long acrylic nails.

 - Perfume should be subtle but not overwhelming.

-Guys seem to have it so much easier when it comes to dressing for business casual or business professional.
-They can just wear button ups or polos with slacks for business casual and suits for business professional.
-Pretty clear cut right?
+Guys seem to have it so much easier when dressing for business casual or business professional.
+They can wear button-ups or polos with slacks for business casual and suits for business professionals.
+Pretty clear-cut, right?
 Meanwhile, women appropriately dressing for different expectations isn’t so black and white but instead this gray area that involves a lot of self-interpretation.

-Just because your office has a business casual dress code does not mean you have to dress casually every day.
-Some days you will feel like dressing up a little more or sometimes you will have important meetings or presentations that will call for more of an elevated business professional attire.
+Just because your office has a business casual dress code does not mean you must dress casually daily.
+Some days you will feel like dressing up a little more, or sometimes, you will have important meetings or presentations that will call for more elevated business professional attire.
 Again, as much as we like to deny it, the majority of first impressions and perceptions come from your physical appearance, so don’t take what you wear and look like lightly in professional settings.